-If you think the walls have been closing in on you over the last year, imagine how your dog feels.
-After all, just like we need to get out and take in some nature or even just grab a beer, our pets need a break, too.
+If your usual dog walk around the neighborhood is getting boring for you, imagine how your dog feels.
+After all, just like we need to get out and switch things up, like take in some nature or even just grab a beer, our pets need a break, too.

 And here in the Philadelphia area, luckily, we have quite a few options.